Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Case Studies

-\textbf{4.
-Identifying Similar Malware and APT Groups: }We can use the information aggregated in the knowledge graph to find similarities between entities such as malware and threat actors.
-When a new malware emerges, it is of interest to security analysts to identify similar malware, as it can provide valuable insight into the malware behavior.
-Similarly, if some previous APT group launches a new campaign, it may not be apparent initially from the limited information.
-If we can identify past APT groups with similar characteristics, it can help take preventive measures against such an attack.
+We can use the information aggregated in the knowledge graph to identify similarities between entities, such as malware and threat actors.
+When a new malware emerges, it is of interest to security analysts to recognize similar malware, as this can provide valuable insight into the malware behavior.
+Similarly, if a previous APT group launches a new campaign, it may not be apparent initially from the limited information.
+However, if we can identify past APT groups with similar characteristics, it can help implement preventive measures against such an attack.

-We use the subgraph centered on an entity to find the similarity between malware and threat actors in this study.
-We construct a set consisting of all the nodes adjacent to malware consisting of entity and relation information.
-We use the Jaccard index \cite{jaccard} of these constructed set to measure the similarity between a pair of malware.
+In this study, we use the subgraph centered on an entity to find the similarity between malware and threat actors.
+We construct a set comprising all the adjacent nodes to malware consisting of entity and relation information.
+We use the Jaccard index \cite{jaccard} of these sets to measure the similarity between a pair of malware.
 We iterate over all the malware in our larger knowledge graph to identify the most similar one to a given malware.
-For example, \textsf{TeaBot} was identified as the most similar malware to \textsf{FluBot} using the approach.
+For example, using this approach, \textsf{TeaBot} was identified as the most similar malware to \textsf{FluBot}.
 Both are Android banking trojans that were active globally in 2021 \cite{flubot-teabot}.
-We show some shared nodes extracted from the knowledge graph between these two malware in Figure \ref{fig:flu-teabot}.
+We show some of the shared nodes between the two malware in Figure \ref{fig:flu-teabot}.
 As we can see, both are Android trojans that target banking apps (Correos).
-Both have the attack pattern-- SMS control mechanism (MITRE ID-T1582) by which they take control of the user’s SMS app to interrupt incoming messages and send messages to spread the malware.
-They also collect stored data from the user’s application (MITRE ID-T1409) and target some social media apps like WhatsApp.
+Both have the attack pattern-- ``SMS control mechanism'' (ATT\&CK ID-T1582) by which they take control of the user's SMS app to interrupt incoming messages and send messages to spread the malware.
+They also collect stored data from the user's application (MITRE ID-T1409) and target some social media apps like WhatsApp.
 Some nodes are not shared between the two malware; for example, although FluBot targeted Australia, TeaBot did not.
 TeaBot targeted the Tumblr app, which FluBot did not.